The top 3 benefits of AI for fundraisers

 We are often asked, “What’s the next big thing?”
 The answer right now is easy: artificial intelligence (AI).
 AI is a uniquely powerful set of technology tools for making sense of enormous amounts of data.
 It isn’t a new field—it has been around for decades—but recent increases in computing power combined with decreases in the cost of that power have created a new generation of AI-powered tools and applications that are available to everyday people and organizations.
 AI’s new accessibility is similar to the moment when the computational power of mainframe computers was suddenly available on every one’s desktop.
+How can we use AI for fundraisers?

 For the last several years, we have been researching the ways AI can, should, and will be used to increase the efficiency and effectiveness of nonprofit organizations.
 AI is what we call an equal opportunity disrupter; it will impact every part of organizational life, from the back office to programs and communications.
 Recently, with the support of the Bill and Melinda Gates Foundation, we published research on the impact AI is having on giving.